top of page

 Later, I sat in my room at night to bite on gauze pads, ears still ringing with his shouting, a crawl of cigarettes in the air, belonging to the man.

 My mother was right.
-I had become the same, birthed from the kindling he left in ashes.
+I am no better, birthed from the kindling he left in ashes.

 The man’s mouth sharpens into a hook, and his shadow stirs, painting his silhouette with harsh, enraged lines.
 I lift the dull lead in my hands, cast in his very shadow, molded in his image.

-We stand on equal footing now—as I grasp metal between my fingers the way children hug their teddy bears.
+We stand on equal footing now—as I grasp metal between my fingers the way a daughter clings to her father’s hand.
 Half-pointed at him.
 Half-pointed at the space past him.
-He stalks forward anyway, with his head tipped up as if I can’t see the caution in his hideous features.
+He stalks forward anyway, his head tipped up as if I can’t see the caution in his hideous features.

-There’s a brief moment where his expression shifts—back into a man whose laced words and guilty actions are far too accustomed to my mother turning a blind eye out of fear—maybe to fool me, maybe to taunt me.
-But the little girl he’s looking for is a long-gone memory.
-Sleeping on her twin-sized bed—feet far from the other end, listening to crickets and cicadas, and wondering whether or not there’s a monster in her room.
+He takes the time to briefly shift his expression—back into a man whose laced words and guilty actions are far too accustomed to my mother turning a blind eye out of fear—maybe to fool me, maybe to taunt me.
+But the little girl he’s looking for is a long-gone memory: sleeping on her twin-sized bed—feet far from the other end, listening to crickets and cicadas, and wondering whether or not there’s a monster in her room.
+For her sake, I have learned what one looks like.

 And I’d rather believe the man moved first, an outstretched hand aimed at my face.